tnizam/Eevee-Jump/README.md

 <br/>

-Eevee Run is a classic runner game based on the Pokemon "eevee".
+Eevee Run is a classic runner game based on the Pokemon, Eevee.
 The goal of this game is to collect 20 stones in total in order to evolve Eevee.

 [Click here to play!](https://tnizam.github.io/Eevee-Jump/)